danielj0nes/propaganda-detection/prompt_response_testing.md

 * Loaded Language - Yes
 * Reduction ad hitlerum - No
 * Bandwagon - No
-* Casual oversimplification - No
+* Causal oversimplifcation - No
 * Obfuscation, intentional vagueness - No
 * Appeal to authority - Yes
 * Black&white fallacy - No